Month 9, Day 28, Monday 1:25 a.m.

 Dryden lost his smirk, along with his control of the conversation and Katerin’s attention, but he nodded reassuringly at Siobhan as she opened her mouth to continue explaining.

 “I had no plans to steal anything, but when I found myself in possession of the book, it was already too late.
 Within the book was an artifact that causes a full-body transmutation.”
 She gestured to herself.
 “I meant to become a student of the University just this morning, before my life was torn apart by the imbecilic, egocentric and completely outrageous actions of a man who could not consider the needs of someone else before himself even if he were cursed with a blood-bound vow of philanthropy!”
 She ran out of breath and realized she was panting, her teeth bared.
-She swallowed deliberately, then closed her mouth and ran her tongue across the inside of her teeth for a couple seconds to regain her composure.
+She swallowed deliberately, then closed her mouth and ran her tongue across the inside of her teeth for a couple of seconds to regain her composure.
 “Forgive me.
 I am…upset to have my wellbeing and future jeopardized so severely.”

 Katerin let out the smallest huff of air.
 It might have been an indicator of amusement.